 Shortly afterwards a new pier was built to serve the demand for steamer services to many destinations on the Clyde, Loch Long and beyond.
 And in 1894 a second, upper, railways station came to Helensburgh, on the line from Glasgow to Fort William and Oban.

-Helensburgh today continues to offer excellent rail links to Glasgow, Fort William and Oban, and there are still ferries across the Clyde.
+Helensburgh today continues to offer excellent rail links to Glasgow, Fort William and Oban, though the passenger ferries that once ran across the Clyde ceased to operated in 2012.
 It is also ideally placed for the motoring visitor, close to Loch Lomond and a good touring base for a large part of western Scotland.

 The town offers a range of shopping to suit most tastes and needs, and some very nice architecture.
 The highlight is Hill House.
 This was completed in late 1903 for the Glasgow publisher Walter Blackie and designed by the architect Charles Rennie Mackintosh.
 Today it is in the care of the National Trust for Scotland.